ruan-lopes16/exercising-java/src/challenges/manageCars/readme.md

    - Methods:
      - `addCar(Car car)`: Adds a car to the fleet.
      - `removeCar(int id) throws CarNotFoundException`: Removes a car based on the ID.
 If not found, throws an exception.
-     - `updateCar(int id, Car newCar)` throws CarNotFoundException: Updates the information of an existing car.
+     - `updateCar(int id, Car newCar) throws CarNotFoundException`: Updates the information of an existing car.
 If not found, throws an exception.
      - `listCars()`: Lists all cars in the fleet.
      - `checkCarsForMaintenance()`: Lists the cars that need maintenance.